carbon-language/carbon-lang/llvm/docs/LangRef.rst

 This instruction requires several arguments:

 #.
-The optional "tail" marker indicates that the callee function does
+The optional ``tail`` and ``musttail`` markers indicate that the optimizers
-   not access any allocas or varargs in the caller.
-Note that calls may be marked "tail" even if they do not occur before a :ref:`ret <i_ret>` instruction.
-If the "tail" marker is present, the function call is eligible for tail call optimization, but `might not in fact be optimized into a jump <CodeGenerator.html#tailcallopt>`_.
-   The code generator may optimize calls marked "tail" with either 1) automatic `sibling call optimization <CodeGenerator.html#sibcallopt>`_ when the caller and callee have matching signatures, or 2) forced tail call optimization when the following extra requirements are met:
+   should perform tail call optimization.
+The ``tail`` marker is a hint that `can be ignored <CodeGenerator.html#sibcallopt>`_.
+The ``musttail`` marker means that the call must be tail call optimized in order for the program to be correct.
+The ``musttail`` marker provides these guarantees:

+   #.
+The call will not cause unbounded stack growth if it is part of a
+      recursive cycle in the call graph.
+   #.
+Arguments with the :ref:`inalloca <attr_inalloca>` attribute are
+      forwarded in place.

+   Both markers imply that the callee does not access allocas or varargs from the caller.
+Calls marked ``musttail`` must obey the following additional
+   rules:

+   - The call must immediately precede a :ref:`ret <i_ret>` instruction, or a pointer bitcast followed by a ret instruction.
+   - The ret instruction must return the (possibly bitcasted) value produced by the call or void.
+   - The caller and callee prototypes must match.
+Pointer types of parameters or return types may differ in pointee type, but not in address space.
+   - The calling conventions of the caller and callee must match.
+   - All ABI-impacting function attributes, such as sret, byval, inreg, returned, and inalloca, must match.

+   Tail call optimization for calls marked ``tail`` is guaranteed to occur if the following conditions are met:

    -  Caller and callee both have the calling convention ``fastcc``.
    -  The call is in tail position (ret immediately follows call and ret